rsdlab/SeedNoidManipulation_RTM_pkg/README.md

 Upper serial port is set to ``/dev/ttyUSB1``

-If you need to change the serial port, change the configuration parameters in the RT System Editor
+If you need to change the serial port, please change the configuration parameters by the RT System Editor. or
+Please modify the "rtc.conf" before activate the components.

 ## Activate
-Please execute after connecting USB serial
+Please execute after connecting USB serial cable to target PC.

 ```
 cd ~/SeedNoidManipulation_RTM_pkg/script
 sh Activate.sh
 ```

-You can operate SEED-Noid using SeedUpperBodyTestController
+You can operate SEED-Noid by using SeedUpperBodyTestController This RTC can directly control SEED Noid upper body to input the following commands.

-SeedUpperBodyTestController terminal
+Detail information, please check the manual of SeedUpperBodyTestController

 ```
 Please select a command